-Figure 5: Wiring Diagram for Burglary Zone
+Figure 5: Wiring Diagram for Burglary Zones 1-4

-Zone Bell Connection
+Zone 4 Bell Connection

-The zone (Z+ and Z-) can be connected to the control panel bell output.
+Zone 4 (Z4+ and Z4-) can be connected to the control panel bell output.
 This zone detects an alarm condition on the control panel by monitoring the voltage and cadence timing of the bell output.
 The communicator evaluates the first 3.5 seconds of bell cadence timing to detect the type of alarm sent.
 See Figure 6.

-Figure 6: Zone Bell Cadence Information
+Figure 6: Zone 4 Bell Cadence Information

-To enable alarm detection operation, the zone must be programmed as Zone Type (A2) in Zone Information programming.
-See Table 1 for bell cadence type, zone number, and type of message sent to the receiver.
+To enable alarm detection operation, Zone 4 Bell Connection must be programmed as Zone Type (A2) in Zone Information programming.
+See Table 2 for bell cadence type, zone number, and type of message sent to the receiver.